SMB Hiring Guide: How to Build a Global Team the Smart Way

 Mistakes in payroll or benefits don't just create financial risks—they directly affect your employees.
 A missed salary payment or incorrect tax deduction can disrupt lives, leading to disengagement, dissatisfaction, and turnover.

-• Conversely, disengaged employees are 37% more likely to be absent and more likely to leave, increasing turnover costs (Gallup).
+- Lower turnover risk: Disengaged employees are 37% more likely to be absent—and far more likely to leave (Gallup).

 An EOR helps ensure a seamless employee experience by managing compliance and payroll accurately.
 When employees feel valued and supported, they're more likely to stay engaged, perform better, and contribute to your organisation's success.